AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 1. Click **Remove**.

 1. If the dimensions are in use on reports, you will be shown a warning and a list of charts that are using the dimensions.
-Click **Delete** button to delete the checked dimensions and all of their dependents, including reports.
+Click **Delete** to delete the checked dimensions and all of their dependents, including reports.

 ## Manage dimensions in metrics